JonasVautherin/px4-gazebo-headless/README.md

 If running on Docker for Windows, you can do it by right clicking on the Docker icon on the task bar and going into _Settings > Resources > Advanced > Memory_.

+#### It doesn't work with Docker Toolbox

 __Problem:__

-Using Docker Toolbox (instead of Docker for Windows/Mac), px4-gazebo-headless is not detected by QGroundControl running on the host.
+Using Docker Toolbox (instead of Docker for Windows/Mac, for instance on Windows 10 Home), px4-gazebo-headless is not detected by QGroundControl running on the host.

 __Solution:__